-The Company owns 100% of the Sirmac Lithium property which comprises 155 mineral claims covering a total area of approximately 1,108 hectares located approximately 180 kilometers northwest of Chibougamau, in the province of Quebec.
-The Company will pay a net smelter return royalty of 1% on some of the claims and can be redeemed at any time for \$1,000,000.
+The Company owns 100% of the Sirmac Lithium property which comprises 155 mineral claims covering a total area of approximately 7,670 hectares located approximately 180 km northwest of Chibougamau, in the province of Quebec.
+The Company will pay a NSR royalty of 1% on some of the claims and can be redeemed at any time for \$1,000,000.